XCSoar/mapgen/README.md

 The Following build variables can be set during build (optional):

-  1. GITURL - The git url for the mapgen sources
+1. GITURL: The git url for the mapgen sources
-  2. GITBRANCH - The branch name
+2. GITBRANCH: The branch name

 #### Building